MorganGravelat/Quick-Start/README.md

 # Quickstarter

 Welcome to the QuickStarter wiki!
 Quickstarter is an app (clone of Kickstarter) for business founders to connect with perspective investors/angels to allow the businesses to receive donations to begin their businesses.
-Businesses receive support without the expectation of receiving ownership or expectations of return of capital.
+Businesses receive support without the expectation of receiving ownership or expectations of return of capitall.

 ## Index
 [MVP Feature List ](https://github.com/iedwards314/QuickStarter/wiki/Feature-List) | [ User Stories ](https://github.com/iedwards314/QuickStarter/wiki/User-Stories)| [ Database Schema ](https://github.com/iedwards314/QuickStarter/wiki/Database-Schema)|